-A 2017 launch for Australian yard Echo Yachts, Charley will serve as the shadow boat for the upcoming 84 metre trimaran White Rabbit.
-Measuring 51 metres LOA, this catamaran support vessel can also entertain guests with a sheltered observation deck and a piano lounge.
+Charley was launched in 2017 by Echo Yachts to serve as the shadow boat for the Australian shipyard's 84 metre trimaran White Rabbit, which was under construction at the time.
+Measuring 51 metres in length, this catamaran support vessel can also entertain guests with a sheltered observation deck and a piano lounge.
 However, it is her tender storage capacity that is the most notable feature, as Charley can carry a fleet of up to ten watercraft, including five tenders, four Jet Skis and a hovercraft.Read More/On board the world's largest trimaran White Rabbit

 Garçon is an axe-bowed superyacht support vessel launched as one of Damen's Sea Axe models in 2012.
 With a length of 67.15m, Garçon offers 360 square metres of exterior deck space and 140 square metres of interior deck space accommodating 21 crew and staff.
 At full load, her top deck can carry five tenders, a submarine and four jet skis - launched and recovered via a double knuckle crane - as well as a helicopter.
 She was recently sold to a new owner.